kennetpostigo/react-reach/README.md

 is that it only does one thing.
 You can think about it as a more functional approach and striped down version of Relay.
 Never will you have to use classes with reach.

 ## The Goal
-The goal is to make fetching data from a GraphQL server as this:
+The goal is to make fetching data from a GraphQL server as east as this:
 ```javascript
 Todo = reach.createContainer(TodoApp, {
      query {